-The Director Compensation program for 2021 consisted of the following:
+The Director Compensation program for 2022 consisted of the following:

-Non-employee directors
+Non-employee Directors

 Cash Compensation.
-The Director compensation program for 2021 provided that all non-employee Directors would receive an annual base fee for service on the Board of \$45,000.
+The Director compensation program for 2022 provided that all non-employee Directors would receive an annual base fee for service on the Board of \$45,000.
 In addition, the Chairperson of the Board and of our Audit Committee, Compensation Committee and Nominating Committee would also receive annual fees of \$40,000, \$20,000, \$15,000 and \$10,000 respectively.
 All non-employee Directors serving on our Audit Committee, Compensation Committee and Nominating Committee (other than as the Chairperson) would receive an annual fee of \$10,000, \$7,500, and \$5,000, respectively, in connection with such committee service.
-In addition, from time to time, the Board may establish special committees and in connection therewith determine the cash compensation that would be paid to the directors serving on a special committee at the time of the establishment of such committee.
+In addition, from time to time, the Board may establish special committees and in connection therewith determine the cash compensation that would be paid to the Directors serving on a special committee at the time of the establishment of such committee.
 All fees for Board service are generally paid on or before the last business day of each quarter.

-The Board is expecting to meet in-person for a minimum of four meetings each year.
-To the extent, the Board meets in excess of six in-person meetings an additional per meeting fee would also be considered to be paid to each director by the Board for such additional in-person meeting.
-To the extent the Board determines to establish a special committee or a special committee was previously established and continues to function, the Board would determine the cash compensation payable to each director serving on any such special committee.
+The Board expects to meet in-person for a minimum of four meetings each year.
+To the extent the Board meets in excess of six in-person meetings an additional per meeting fee would also be considered to be paid to each Director by the Board for such additional in-person meeting.
+To the extent the Board determines to establish a special committee or a special committee was previously established and continues to function, the Board would determine the cash compensation payable to each Director serving on any such special committee.

 Our Compensation Committee and our Board of Directors use market data as one means of evaluating and establishing Board remuneration.
-In 2019 and 2020, the Compensation Committee engaged Korn Ferry, as a compensation consultant to advise the Compensation Committee.
 From time to time the Compensation Committee seeks the advice for compensation consultants on matters related to executive compensation, board remuneration and related governance matters.

 Equity Compensation-New Director.
 Equity compensation is issued to Directors upon joining our Board.
-Non-employee Directors receive a stock option for the purchase of shares of Company's Common Stock equating to \$60,000 with an exercise price set as the Closing price of the Company's Common Stock on the day immediately prior to the appointment to the Board, which will immediately vest and be exercisable for ten years, subject to early termination under the terms of the 2012 Equity Incentive Plan.
-If new directors join the Board before July 1 of the calendar year, they would receive 100% of the value; 50% of such total value if they join between July 1 and October 1; 25% of such total value if they join after October in a calendar year.
+Non-employee Directors receive a stock option for the purchase of shares of Company's Common Stock equating to \$60,000 with an exercise price set as the Closing price of the Company's Common Stock on the day immediately prior to the appointment to the Board, which will immediately vest and be exercisable for ten years, subject to early termination under the terms of the 2021 Equity Incentive Plan.
+If new Directors join the Board before July 1 of the calendar year, they would receive 100% of the value; 50% of such total value if they join between July 1 and October 1; 25% of such total value if they join after October in a calendar year.

 Annual Equity Compensation Awards.
-As part of the Director Compensation Program each non-employee director receives equity awards under the 2012 Incentive Plan.
-In February 2021 the Board considered and made its annual equity awards to non-employee directors of 160,000 stock options each which were awarded under the Company's 2012 Incentive Plan at an exercise price of \$1.20 per share, the closing price on February 18, 2021.
-The options vested immediately.
-During December 2021 the Board again considered the annual equity award for the ensuing 2022 year and made an annual equity award to non-employee directors for 2022 of 75,000 stock options each at a price per share of \$0.49, the closing price on December 16, 2021.
+As part of the Director Compensation Program each non-employee director receives equity awards under the 2021 Equity Incentive Plan.
+In July 2022. the Board considered and made annual equity awards to non-employee Directors of 3,667 stock options each which were awarded under the Company's 2021 Equity Incentive Plan at an exercise price of \$21.00 per share, the closing price on July 29, 2022.
 The options vested immediately.